hlxsites/danaher-ls-aem/tools/actions/README.md

 ## Running

-The runtime IO action is used by the AEM Franklin Admin service to pull the content from the AEM Author.
+The I/O Runtime action is used by the AEM Franklin Admin service to pull the content from the AEM Author.
 The web action URL needs to be provided in the [fstab.yaml](../../fstab.yaml).

 For example to pull the root page via the AEM Franklin API (preview operation) the following curl command can be used:
 ```